karimohsen/SpringCloudNetflix/README.md

 com-participants : a micro service register it self on eureka and contain two rest methods

-com-race : a micro service register it self on eureka , contains the circuit breaker (to return default response in case a service failed) and feign client to
+com-race : a micro service register it self on eureka , contains the circuit breaker (to return default response in case a service failed) and feign client as  a declarative web service client

 com-web-entry :  a micro service register it self on eureka and act as project entry point contains Zuul (in order not to access each service by specific ip and pot , you only access com-web-entry and you can access other services by name)